Importing products of non-animal origin

 These are products likely to be contaminated with aflatoxins (such as nuts), pesticides, Salmonella or radiocaesium.

 Importers should be aware that some products from specific countries are subject to emergency controls and can only enter the UK through designated border control posts (BCPs).

 Legislation for importing produce of non-animal origin

-Food which is intended for human consumption must meet the general food safety requirements of European Union law.
+Food which is intended for human consumption must meet the general food safety legal requirements.

 Under Regulation 178/2002 food must not be unsafe, this means: